Presbyterianism in the United States: Synod of Philadelphia

 In the late 1600s, economic problems and religious persecution prompted many Scotch-Irish to migrate to America, and most settled in the Middle Colonies.
 Their numbers were augmented by Presbyterian migration from Puritan New England, and soon there were enough Presbyterians in America to organize congregations.
 The first ministers were recruited from Northern Ireland, including Francis Makemie, who is known as the "father of American Presbyterianism."
 While several Presbyterian churches had been established, they were not yet organized into presbyteries and synods.

 In 1706, Makemie and seven other ministers established the first presbytery in North America, the Presbytery of Philadelphia.
 The presbytery was primarily created to promote fellowship and discipline among its members and only gradually developed into a governing body.
 Some of the members had Scotch-Irish and Scottish backgrounds.
 The Scotch-Irish party stressed a dogmatic adherence to confessional standards, professional ministry, and orderly, centralized church government.
 Other members were of English and Welsh ancestry.
 Having been born and educated in New England (nearly all had attended Yale College), their views on subscription and church authority were influenced by New England Congregationalism.
 The New England party emphasized "spontaneity, vital impulse, adaptability" and experiential piety.

 As growth continued, the presbytery reorganized itself into America's first synod, the Synod of Philadelphia or General Synod, in 1717.
 The presbytery had avoided divisive theological controversies, and the synod followed suit in its early years, as it functioned without any official confessional statement.
 The Church of Scotland and the Irish Synod of Ulster already required clergy to subscribe to the Westminster Confession of Faith, but not the Larger or Shorter Catechisms.
 This had caused controversy in those countries.
 In the 1720s, the Scotch-Irish group demanded that all ministers and ministerial candidates subscribe to the Confession.
 This was opposed by the New England group, which felt that requiring subscription elevated the confession to the same level of authority as the Bible.

-In 1729 the Synod reached a compromise, with passage of the Adopting Act.
-It required clergy to assent to the Westminster Confession and both the Larger and Shorter Catechisms; however, subscription was only required for those parts of the confession deemed an "essential and necessary article of faith".
+In 1729, the Synod reached a compromise with the passage of the Adopting Act.
+It required clergy to assent to the Westminster Confession and both the Larger and Shorter Catechisms; however, subscription was only required for those parts of the confession deemed "essential and necessary article of faith".
 Ministers could declare any scruples to their presbytery or the synod, which would then decide if the minister's views were acceptable.